polkadot-js/docs/docs/substrate/storage.md

 ### heartbeatAfter(): `BlockNumber`
 - **interface**: `api.query.imOnline.heartbeatAfter`
-- **summary**:   The block number after which it's ok to send heartbeats in current session.
+- **summary**:   The block number after which it's ok to send heartbeats in the current session.

   At the beginning of each session we set this to a value that should fall roughly in the middle of the session duration.
 The idea is to first wait for the validators to produce a block in the current session, so that the heartbeat later on will not be necessary.

+  This value will only be used as a fallback if we fail to get a proper session progress estimate from `NextSessionRotation`, as those estimates should be more accurate then the value we calculate for `HeartbeatAfter`.

 ### keys(): `Vec<AuthorityId>`
 - **interface**: `api.query.imOnline.keys`